Unity-Technologies/ml-agents/docs/Unity-Environment-Registry.md

 In order to share the `UnityEnvironemnt` you created, you must :
  - [Create a Unity executable](Learning-Environment-Executable.md) of your environment for each platform (Linux, OSX and/or Windows)
  - Place each executable in a `zip` compressed folder
- - Upload each zip file online
+ - Upload each zip file online to your preferred hosting platform
  - Create a `yaml` file that will contain the description and path to your environment
  - Upload the `yaml` file online
 The `yaml` file must have the following format :